WildaSoftware/Feedybacky/README.md

 	{ label: 'Issue', value: 'error' },
 ],
 ```

+`priorityField` - optional parameter indicating if priority select should be visible.
+Default value: `false`.

 `screenshotField ` - optional parameter for defining behaviour of the plugin during processing a screenshot.
 The default value is `"visible"` and it means that the checkbox is visible and a user can select if they would like to send a screenshot or not.
 The other possible values are `"autoEnable"` (the checkbox is not visible and the screenshot is sent automatically) and `"autoDisable"` (the checkbox is not visible and the screenshot is ignored).